Cyber Scholars Program

 Community

-The scholarship is more than a financial award; it is a program that fosters a community through common on-campus living-learning housing, events, and activities.
+The scholarship is more than a financial award; it is a program that fosters a community through common on-campus living-learning housing for freshman Scholars, events, and activities.
 Cyber Scholars will learn from and support one another throughout their college careers, and from core interaction with UMBC faculty and mentors.

 Academics

-During their time in the program, Cyber Scholars will take part in at least one targeted cybersecurity internship at a local company or government organization.
+During their time in the program, Cyber Scholars will take part in at least one targeted cybersecurity, AI, or data science-related internship at a company or government organization.
+Students may also choose to participate in faculty-led research labs at UMBC or other institutions.

 Who Should Apply